Ludwig Wilhelm Herzog in Bayern

 F, #923, d. between 20 November 1466 and 26 April 1471

-Margaret de Cobham, Baronness Cobham was the daughter of Sir Reynold de Cobham and Thomasine Chideocke.1 She married Sir Ralph Neville, 2nd Earl of Westmorland, son of John de Neville, Lord Neville and Lady Elizabeth de Holand, before February 1441/42.1 She died between 20 November 1466 and 26 April 1471, without surviving issue.1 She was also reported to have died before 1461.2 She was buried at Church of the Grey Frairs, Doncaster, Yorkshire, England.1
+Margaret de Cobham, Baroness Cobham was the daughter of Sir Reynold de Cobham and Thomasine Chideocke.1 She married Ralph Neville, 2nd Earl of Westmorland, son of John de Neville, Lord Neville and Lady Elizabeth de Holand, before February 1441/42.1 She died between 20 November 1466 and 26 April 1471, without surviving issue.1 She was also reported to have died before 1461.2 She was buried at Church of the Grey Frairs, Doncaster, Yorkshire, EnglandG.1

-As a result of her marriage, Margaret de Cobham, Baronness Cobham was styled as Countess of Westmorland before February 1442.
-From before February 1441/42, her married name became Neville.1 She succeeded to the title of 4th Baroness Cobham, of Sterborough, in Lingfield, Surrey [E., 1347] in 1446, de jure, suo jure.1
+After her marriage, Margaret de Cobham, Baroness Cobham was styled as Countess of Westmorland before February 1442.
+From before February 1441/42, her married name became Neville.1 She succeeded as the 4th Baroness Cobham, of Sterborough, in Lingfield, Surrey [E., 1347] in 1446, de jure, suo jure.1

 Citations